vipingup17/commenting-system/README.md

 http://3.15.40.213/comments/create
 ```

-To create a new comment or a reply, send the following sample data in the body of the POST request
+To create a new comment or a reply, send the following sample data in the body of the HTTP POST request

 ```
 {